 The appearance of this log is not the same as with genuine agarwood log, especially the resin distribution.
-This is a different species to Aquilaria
+It is a different species to Aquilaria

-There is some unusual white areas in the so-called “agarwood” beads which may result from pressure pressed or glued from different type of wood
+There are some unusual white areas in the so-called “agarwood” beads which may result from pressure pressed or glued from a different type of wood.

-The buyer asked us to give out opinion in relation to this "genuine" agarwood bracelet.
+The buyer asked us to give out the opinion about this "genuine" agarwood bracelet.

 The first question I asked:

 -"$1400 USD" was the price tag but when I offered $500 the seller agreed

 Immediately, the alarm bell rang as this was way overpriced.